kilianc/mac-setup/README.md

 * `Bartender`: TODO: looking for a way to export/import settings
 * `Alfred`: activate license, set macOS permissions and set the preferences folder to `~/Dropbox/Sync/Alfred`

+## Setup chrome

+* Create a persona and login on work account
+* Create a persona and login on personal account

 ## Replace Spotlight with Alfred

 See https://superuser.com/questions/1211108/remove-osx-spotlight-keyboard-shortcut-from-command-line/1688991#1688991